se-edu/learningresources/contents/scala/Scala.md

     qsort(smaller) ::: pivot :: qsort(rest)
 }
 ```
+Explanation of the code:

-The idea here is that we *partition* a list recursively, sort each part and combine the results together.(See [QuickSort](https://en.wikipedia.org/wiki/Quicksort) for the details of the algorithm)
+* The idea here is that we *partition* a list recursively, sort each part and combine the results together.

-In this case, `Nil` only matches the object `Nil` (Empty list).
+* In this case, `Nil` only matches the object `Nil` (Empty list).
 But `pivot :: tail` matches a non-empty list, and it will destructure the list according to the pattern given.
 In this case, the code will have a variable `pivot` holding the head of the list, and another variable `tail` holding the tail of the list.

-In local variable declarations, tuple matching is used.
+* In local variable declarations, tuple matching is used.
 The return value of the call to `tail.partition` is a tuple.
 In this case, the code will have a variable `smaller` holding the first element of the tuple, and another variable `rest` holding the second element of the list.

 ## Getting Started